DerekTurtleRoe/awesome-emulators/README.md

 * ❗ = Warning
 * 💲 = Requires payment, either to use the emulator or to unlock specific features
 * ❎ = Not released currently
+* 💉 = Useful debugger tools or documentations for homebrew developers

 ### For more information about this project, how you can contribute, frequently asked questions, and more, please go to the end of this document.